 For married couples, the levels here are doubled on most, and for married head of household it’s somewhere in between the two.

-We’ll play that out, just that hopefully it illustrates so that it makes sense.
+We’ll play that out on another example, just that hopefully it illustrates so that it makes sense.

 Say a single person had $50,000 in taxable earnings.
 That’s the 22% bracket.
 But that doesn’t mean they pay $11,000 in tax because they’re in that bracket.